Requiem for the Spartans

 As I walked the campus yesterday, nearly 20 years later, every sight evoked a memory.
 There was the library where I pulled all-nighters studying for finals.
 There was the field where I spent spring afternoons lounging on a beach towel, smoking cigarettes, listening to Led Zeppelin, reading about war and religion.
 There was the dorm where I met my first real girlfriend; the patio where I declared my love for her; the bar where we hugged, cried, and broke up.
 Each of these memories is a treasure.
 Every experience I had at Michigan State—even the immature mistakes and the horrible hangovers—is something for which I’m deeply grateful.

 Today’s Spartans might never know that luxury.
 Standing outside Berkey Hall, gazing upward at square grids of glass, I found myself thinking about the hundreds of young people who had come and gone from this place one day earlier.
 I studied the windows facing East Circle Drive—one decorated with athletic-department decals, another with stick-on ornaments that shimmered in the sunlight—and wondered what they must have represented to the people who had been trapped on the other side.
 I thought about the five kids fighting to stay alive at the hospital.
 I thought about their friends who survived but who will carry scars for the rest of their lives.
-Mostly, I thought about the three people—cherished children, treasured friends, beloved Spartans—who had been slain: Arielle Anderson.
+Mostly, I thought about the three people—cherished children, dear friends, beloved Spartans—who had been slain: Arielle Anderson.
 Brian Fraser.
 Alexandria Verner.

 College is something more than classes and keggers, caps and gowns.
 It is a process of ripening, of discovering the outer world but also one’s inner self.
 It is a collection of experiences and memories that shape a foundation for life.
 It is a gift.
 That gift was snatched away from Arielle Anderson, Brian Fraser, and Alexandria Verner on Monday.